puremourning/vimspector/.github/ISSUE_TEMPLATE/bug_report.md

 **Environemnt**

-NOTE: NeoVim is not supported.
+NOTE: NeoVim is supported only on a best-effort basis.
+Please check the README for limitations of neovim.
+Don't be offended if I ask you to reproduce issues in Vim.

 NOTE: Windows is not supported.
+There is a branch with windows support, which you can contribute to, rather than opening an issue.

 * Output of `vim --version`